LieberInstitute/DeDHed/README.md

 Next we can use a standard `limma` package approach to do differential expression on the data.
-The key here is that we add our qSVs to the statisical model we use through `model.matrix()`.
+The key here is that we add our qSVs to the statistical model we use through `model.matrix()`.
 Here we input our `Ranged SummarizedExperiment` object and our `model.matrix` with qSVs.
 Note here that the `Ranged SummarizedExperiment` object is the orignal object loaded with the full list of transcripts, not the the one we subsetted for qSVs.
 This is because while PCs can be generated from a subset of genes, differential expression is best done on the full dataset.
-The expected output is a sigTx object that shows the results of differential expression.
+The expected output is a `sigTx` object that shows the results of differential expression.

 ``` r
 library("limma")